-“I’ll die in a car crash before the booze and smokes take me out… might as well enjoy life now !”
+I’ll die in a car crash before the booze and smokes take me out… might as well enjoy life now !

-Being a pro-active sort of person I’d get busy on my daily detox … exercise, water, green tea, papaya, avocado, grapefruit, red onions, beet root, garlic, etc etc
+And then the purge that always followed the binge would begin.
+I’d get busy on my daily detox … exercise, water, green tea, papaya, avocado, grapefruit, red onions, beet root, garlic, etc etc

 That is priceless.

+If this routine sounds familiar to you, drop the denial.
 Find your truth and hold onto it.

 My truth is that I cannot drink and accepting that, set me free.